-The proposals had to clearly demonstrate that:
+The proposals must clearly demonstrate that:

-- With program funding, the organizations have the resource capacity and expertise, either internally or through partnerships, to successfully deliver the proposed initiative; and
+- with program funding, the organizations have the resource capacity and expertise, either internally or through partnerships, to successfully deliver the proposed initiative, and;

-- The organization can deliver the proposed initiative within the program timeframe.
+- the organization can deliver the proposed initiative within the program timeframe.

 Asset criteria for assessment

-- Development of tools and resources that will be made available to students and teachers following a learning opportunity, and which could reinforce or continue learning, and/or reach a broader audience;
+- development of tools and resources that will be made available to students and teachers following a learning opportunity, and which could reinforce or continue learning, and/or reach a broader audience;

-- Private sector funding or partnerships that can leverage federal contributions to deliver programming to a wider audience or to enhance or expand initiatives and content;
+- private sector funding or partnerships that can leverage federal contributions to deliver programming to a wider audience or to enhance or expand initiatives and content;

 For general questions and comments, please contact the CanCode program.